cyruscsc/ai-notes/Artificial Intelligence/Search/Uninformed Search/Iterative Deepening Search.md

 - An instance of [[Depth-First Search|DFS]] increasing the depth limit $l$ gradually until a goal is found
 - Combines benefits of [[Breadth-First Search|BFS]] and DFS
-- The preferred [[Uninformed Search]] approach when the search space is large and the depth of the solution is unknown
+- The preferred [[uninformed search]] approach when the search space is large and the depth of the solution is unknown

 ## Evaluation